Grounded-DI/MathWise/Partition_Function_Estimate.md

 **By Grounded DI / MSW**
 Date: July 29, 2025

+📝 Disclaimer
+Note: This post is for educational purposes only.
+Given the complexity of the proof, Grounded DI cannot personally guarantee if, and how, it will be interpreted by domain experts.
+Public review is always encouraged.

 ### 📘 What Is the Formula?

 The **partition function** \( p(n) \) gives the number of distinct ways to write an integer \( n \) as a sum of positive integers, order irrelevant.